CLIENT PROFILE: NIKKI ZIEHL

 D: What would you like to see from AoS in in the future?

 N: I love everything AOS is doing right now – there are absolutely no complaints coming from me.
-I only wish that I were richer so I could buy more from them.
+I only wish that I had more money so I could buy more from them.

 I’d love to see you guys make some custom braces.
 I’ve been wanting a set for a while, and since you already have my fit down, it would be great to create a pair that actually fits well.